-Dead Mars Rover Didn’t Actually Say That Thing That Took The Internet By Storm
+Mars Rover Didn’t Actually Send Viral Message That Took The Internet By Storm

 “My battery is low and it’s getting dark.”

-Scientific and non-scientific circles of the internet alike joined together in mourning the loss of the long-lived Mars rover “Opportunity,” after reports that NASA had received final confirmation that after 15 years of service, the machine was powering down for the last time, laist reports.
+Scientific and non-scientific circles of the internet alike joined together in mourning the loss of the long-lived Mars rover Opportunity after reports that NASA had received final confirmation that, after 15 years of service, the machine was powering down for the last time, LAist reports.

-After science reporter Jabob Margolis tweeted out the “battery is low” line following conversations with NASA officials, the internet lost it’s collective mind over the sentimental last words of the faraway rover.
+After science reporter Jabob Margolis tweeted out the “battery is low” line, following conversations with NASA officials, the internet lost its collective mind over the reportedly sentimental last words of the faraway rover.
 Memes, images, and passionate mini-eulogies immediately began to pop up all over, with artists and students of science alike putting their own spin on the touching words.
 Some were already designing tattoos around the concept to commemorate Opportunity’s service.

-There’s only one problem: it never happened.
+There’s only one problem: it apparently never happened.

-Margolis has since published a follow-up article to his coverage of the rover’s retirement, explaining that he never intended for “My battery is low and its getting dark” to be treated as an exact quote that was actually transmitted from the fading rover.
+Margolis has since published a follow-up article to his coverage of the rover’s retirement, explaining that he never intended for “My battery is low and its getting dark” to be treated as an exact quote that had actually been transmitted from the fading rover.
 In fact, he was just poetically rephrasing what NASA technicians had told him about Opportunity’s final hours, in which they received a transmission that simply indicated that the rover’s solar panels weren’t getting enough light and that the battery was likely to deplete.

-So ultimately, it was less akin to Shakespearean dying words and more like when your phone tells you it has a low battery.
+So, ultimately, it was less akin to Shakespearean dying words and more like when your phone tells you it has a low battery.

 The last message they received was basically, “My battery is low and it’s getting dark.”
 They hoped that the windy season would clear dust off the solar panels (if that was the problem).
 Since then they've been pinging her again and again, every way they knew… 3/